aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/010-create-repo.md

 https://d3aeqzejs2v8j.cloudfront.net/gitea/workshop-user/
 ```

-Then You can click on the output link to open it in your browser, and the first time it will ask you to enter the output login and password.
+We can click on the output link to open it in our browser.
+The first time, we will need to enter the provided login and password.

 ![gitea login](/static/images/gitea_login.jpg)

-From then, you can navigate the repositories and files:
+After logging in, we can navigate through the repositories and files:

 ![CodeCommit Repository](/static/images/gitea_repos.jpg)